eranbetzalel/SimpleMulticastAnalyzer/README.md

 Known issues
 ==============
- * PGM transport does not work - will be fixed in next release.
+ * PGM transport does not work properly - it will be fixed in the next release.

 Download
 ===========